ukrobotics/DispenseLibDotNet/README.md

 string plateTypeId = "3c0cdfed-19f9-430f-89e2-29ff7c5f1f20"; // plate GUID from https://labware.ukrobotics.app , the example given here is for a standard ANSI/SLAS 96 well plate
 controller.RunDispense(protocolId, plateTypeId); // this will block until the protocol has run...
 ~~~

+However you can also run many other commands if you wish, such as:
+- Park and Unpark:-  These commands will park/unpark the arms into the parking hook.
+This is generally never required as the D2 will automatically park and unpark the arms when you run a dispense protocol.
+- Flush:-  This will flush the given valve with the given flush volume.
+The D2 will park the arms over the waste before the flush begins.
+- GetDispenseState:-  Will return the state of a running dispense.
+See the Enum called DispenseState
+- AwaitIdleValveState:-  Will return when the valve is idle to allow you to chain following commands easily

+**Want low level commands???**  If you want to define your own dispense protocol on the fly you can do this.
+You don't need to run a dispense protocol as defined by the GUI.
+For example, you can pull a dispense table from your own DB, then have this passed down to the D2 to be run.
+See the method RunDispense(string protocolId, string plateTypeGuid) for how our API does this and get in touch if you need support.

 ### DispenseCommandLine.exe
 The exe allows you to run the D2 from a script or from a 3rd party application, such as a 3rd party scheduler or for example a liquid handler application, without writing any code yourself.